w3c/trace-context/spec/30-processing-model.md

    and `parent-id` representing the current operation.
 3. If `traceparent` header is present, the tracer tries to parse the version of the `traceparent` header.
-   - If the version prefix cannot be parsed, the tracer creates a new `traceparent` header and deletes `tracestate`.
+   - If the version cannot be parsed, the tracer creates a new `traceparent` header and deletes `tracestate`.
    - If the version number is higher than supported by the tracer, the implementation uses the format defined in this specification to parse